SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Versatility Switch

-Each turn, you can switch between Str/Int/Wis/Versatile.
-When using Versatilities, treat the chosen ability score as 10 + 2 * [Proficiency Bonus].
-If you choose versatile, your Int/Str/Wis gain a bonus equal to the amount of Versatilities you have learnt.
+Each turn, you can switch between Strength, Intelligence, Wisdom or Versatile.
+When using versatilities, treat the chosen ability score as 10 + 2 * Proficiency Bonus.
+If you choose versatile, your Strength, Intelligence or Wisdom gain a bonus equal to the amount of versatilities you have learnt.

 ### Level 6

 * Blast Pursuit

-When you hit an enemy within 30 feet / kills an enemy with Eldritch Blast, you gain 1 / number of beams additional Eldritch Point.
+Gain an additional Eldritch Point when you hit an enemy within 30 feet.
+When you kill an enemy, gain additional Eldritch Points equal to the number of beams per cast of Eldritch Blast.

 * Learn Versatility (1)